Faculty Resources

 General Research

 Need to show a particular movie in your class?
 Buy the DVD from your department's budget.
 Purchasing a DVD allows for legal screening for educational purposes.
 EdTech lends out DVD players.
-We know it the procedure seems arcane, but streaming agreements for HBO, Disney+, etc. allow personal use only.
+We know the procedure seems arcane, but streaming agreements for HBO, Disney+, etc. allow personal use only.

 Can't find movies or shorts about a topic you're teaching?
 Check out the resouces below and/or ask us!
 We will search for appropriate educational streaming videos.

-- Alexander Street Alexander Street has some decent educational content with documentaries, speech recordings, movies & news.
+• Alexander Street Alexander Street has some decent educational content with documentaries, speech recordings, movies & news.
 (Video quality varies.)

-- Kanopy - Stream Classic Cinema, Indie Film, and Top Documentaries Once you select a film to view, the entire school has rights for you and students to watch the film remotely or in school for the entire year.
+• Kanopy - Stream Classic Cinema, Indie Film, and Top Documentaries Once you select a film to view, the entire school has rights for you and students to watch the film remotely or in school for the entire year.
 Guide to using Kanopy

-- Indigenous Taiwan links (includes videos)
+• Indigenous Taiwan links (includes videos)

 Free Online Videos for Instruction